Study in Finland Guide for Indian Students 2026

 - Essay

-- Letters of Recommendation from employer/ professor/ teacher who can provide positive details of your professional achievements and abilities
+- Letters of Recommendation from an employer/ professor/ teacher who can provide positive details of your professional achievements and abilities

-- Other documents such as portfolio/ sample work, etc. in case of specific programs such as designing and architecture
+- Other documents, such as portfolio/ sample work, etc. in case of specific programs such as designing and architecture

 - Proof of finances